Uniform parameterization of subanalytic sets and diophantine applications: The proof of the quasi-parameterization theorem

 In particular, if $R>1$ then $\aF \to 0$ as $|\alpha| \to \infty$ and so for each $t \in T$ there exists some $M_t \in \N$ such that

 5.1.2 for all $\alpha \in \N^m$, $\aF \leq$ max$\{ \aF : \alpha \in \N^m , |\alpha| \leq M_t \}$.

 The crucial uniformity result, from which the quasi-parameterization theorem will follow, is that $M_t$ may be chosen to be independent of $t$.
-This in turn will follow from the maximum modulus theorem and the following simple
+This in turn will follow from the maximum modulus theorem and the following general result.